harishA100/CODSOFT/Abalone/README.md

 ## Abalone Data Set

-### Predict the age of Abalone from physical measurements
+### Find out the age of Abalone from physical measurements

 ---